Types of Invitation Cards: Which to Use and When

 These sleek, open-face invitations display information about your event at a glance, so they are easy hang on a bulletin board or post on a refrigerator.
 Designs in the invitation margins let the guests know if the event or holiday party is whimsical or elegant.
 Choose to coordinate your custom text font, color or graphics with the event colors for a personalized touch.

 These invitations are best for casual weddings, save-the-date notices, and special events such as business grand openings, a child’s birthday, baby shower, or a potluck dinner party.

 If you love the idea of your guests unwrapping your invitation like a little present, a fold-up style works well.
 The all-in-one invitation (no envelope needed!) has space for event details and a tear-off response card, keeping the reply process simple.
 Our patterned papers make it effortless to coordinate the invitation with a holiday or theme.

-Choose these invitations for a formal wedding, rehearsal dinner party, bachelorette party, baby shower, awards ceremony or milestone wedding anniversary celebration.
+Choose these invitations for a formal wedding, commitment ceremony, rehearsal dinner party, bachelorette party, baby shower, awards ceremony, or milestone wedding anniversary celebration.

 These classic invitations mirror a greeting card style, with a design, photograph and/or custom wording on the front and details about the event printed inside.
-If you need to provide extensive information, such as directions to the venue, a menu, a poem, gift registry location list or biography of the guest of honor, folded invitations allow ample room.
-You can easily tuck inserts inside the fold too!
+If you need to provide extensive information, such as directions to the venue, a menu, a poem, gift registry location list, or biography of the guest of honor, folded invitations give you ample room.
+You can easily tuck inserts inside the fold, too!